kubevirt/kubevirt.github.io/_posts/2019-10-30-KubeVirt_storage_rook_ceph.md

 rook-ceph-block   rook-ceph.rbd.csi.ceph.com   61s
 ```

+> note ""
-> NOTE: Special attention to the pool name, it has to be the same as configured in the CephBlockPool.
+> Special attention to the pool name, it has to be the same as configured in the CephBlockPool.

 Now, simply wait for the Ceph OSD's to finish provisioning and we'll be done with our Ceph deployment: